Fix a Leak Week

 Leaks Can Run, but They Can't Hide

 Are you ready to chase down leaks?
 Household leaks can waste more than 1 trillion gallons of water annually nationwide, so each year we hunt down the drips during Fix a Leak Week.
-Mark your calendars for EPA's ninth annual Fix a Leak Week, March 20 through 26, 2017—but remember that you can find and fix leaks inside and outside your home to save valuable water and money all year long.
+Mark your calendars for EPA's tenth annual Fix a Leak Week, March 19 through 25, 2018—but remember that you can find and fix leaks inside and outside your home to save valuable water and money all year long.

 From family fun runs to leak detection contests to WaterSense demonstrations, Fix a Leak Week events happen from coast to coast and are all geared to teach you how to find and fix household leaks.
 See our Event Map Exitto view past events and to find new events near you!

 Learn how to find and fix leaks during Fix a Leak Week.
 It's as easy as 1-2-3.